 Cleanroom classification is one of the most confusing – yet important – parts of designing and building your cleanroom.
-If you’re installing a cleanroom for the first time, you’re bound to have a lot of questions.
+Every type of cleanroom requires a different classification, so if you’re installing a cleanroom for the first time, you’re bound to have a lot of questions.
 Here are some answers to the most common cleanroom classification questions we receive.

 1. What classification do I need?